 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 They have tiny oval-shaped leaves that get smaller the farther from the roots they grow.
-Although they are not actual Christmas trees, their compound leaves give the fern a silhouette closely resembling that of a Christmas tree.
-The fact that they often remain green even in the snow and cold of December makes their name even more appropriate.
+Although they are not actual Christmas trees, their compound leaves give the fern a silhouette closely resembling a Christmas tree.
+They often remain green even in the snow and cold of December makes their name even more appropriate.

 Although the Christmas fern is most well known for its winter appearance resembling a Christmas tree silhouette, they have different presentations during the year.
 Before they become the holiday image we expect of them, they emerge upright with an appearance resembling green spirals or snail shells.
 These spirals are commonly referred to as "fiddleheads."
 The fiddleheads slowly unfurl until they are ready to spread their leaves.
-Once the fern's fiddleheads are entirely dispersed, they begin to look like upright stems with lots of little leaves growing on of each side.
-It isn't until the cold sets in that the Christmas fern take on the iconic appearance they are known for.
+Once the fern's fiddleheads are entirely dispersed, they begin to look like upright stems, with many tiny leaves growing on each side.
+It isn't until the cold sets that the Christmas fern takes on the iconic appearance they are known for.
 The stems flatten out onto the ground, and the leaves darken.
 Their darkened blades allow them to stand out against the white snow.